codingmak/Assessment/README.md

 **Enter:
 us-east-1**

-It will ask if you want to destroy type
+It will ask if you want to destroy
 **Enter:
 yes**